 I see the rain fall upon the funeral mourners…

-These first words from Buckley could continue the ones written by Baudelaire, reproducing their emotional strength: the stasis of those who observe the funeral procession – in the dense rain – becomes tension towards the disintegration, still on this side of a door that separates two worlds.
-But the vocal line, in continuous growth, then gives that impression, marking it in the flesh: we burn, after all, exactly as Buckley burns for the beloved, in the vain waiting for his sweet return.
+These first words from Buckley could continue those written by Baudelaire, reproducing their emotional strength: the still gaze of those who observe a funeral procession in heavy rain.
+There is an anxiety in the tone, and the vocal line, as it swells and grows, acknowledges this, and marks it in the flesh.
+We burn, after all, exactly as Buckley burns for his beloved, waiting in vain for her sweet return.

 So I’ll wait for you and I’ll burn